Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Conclusions

 \section{Conclusions}

-In this work, we have studied the entanglement dynamics of a set of double JC models, which includes models where the two atoms share an initial entanglement resource in the ideal case and under the presence of dissipation and disorders.
-The effect of disorder and dissipation is also studied in the case when multiphoton interactions are present between the cavity and the atom.
-The study is performed using the master equation solver (available in QuTiP simulator) capable of solving the time evolution of a state using the master equation in either the Liouvillian or the Lindblad form.
-The evolution is calculated numerically using Linear Multistep Methods.
-The equations can be solved using either the Adams method \cite{HNW93} or the Backward differentiation formulae \cite{CH52}.
-However, the master equation solver available in QuTiP defaults to the Adams method for integration, and we have used that setting.
+In this work, we have studied the entanglement dynamics of a set of double JC models, which includes models where the two atoms share an initial entanglement resource in the ideal case and under the presence of dissipation, nonlinear interaction with the cavity field, nonlinear driving field, and cavity disorders.
+These independent processes impact the dynamics of entanglement when they act simultaneously.
+For example, the effect of disorder and dissipation is studied in the case when multiphoton interactions are present between the cavity and the atom.
+The effects of competing processes are studied when both dissipation and disorder are present in the system, and the effect on the dynamics of introducing a nonlinear interaction term along with the noise is also studied.
+The evolution is calculated numerically using the QuTiP~\cite{qutip_1,qutip_2} framework.

-The study of the entanglement dynamics of the above-listed double JC models was performed using the method described above.
-Obtained results are primarily illustrated through Figures 1-6.
-From these figures, it can be lucidly inferred that the effect of noise on the dynamics of the system is to decay the characteristics, while that of the disorder is to wash them out.
+The effect of noise on the dynamics of the system is to deteriorate entanglement, while that of the disorder is to wash them out.
 On the other hand, the introduction of nonlinearity is found to cause the dynamics of the system to speed up.
-A combination of these effects gives rise to interesting phenomena, like entanglement sudden deaths and revivals, even in the cases where that did not exist before.
+A combination of these effects gives rise to interesting phenomena, like entanglement sudden deaths, and revivals, even in cases where that did not exist before.

+We found that the introduction of thermal noise leads to the appearance of sudden deaths and revivals in the entanglement dynamics even when they were absent in the noiseless case.
+Furthermore, the action of decay noise in the cavity field is similar to the atomic noise, i.e., they are interchangeable.
+In the cases where sudden death and revivals are present in the clean case, the time between them is increased with the introduction of environment-induced decoherence.
+The introduction of a nonlinear interaction term in the Hamiltonian delays the onset of entanglement sudden deaths in the dynamics.
+Introducing a nonlinear driving field also introduces entanglement sudden death and revival dynamics even without thermal photons.
+Nonlinearity helps in combating environment-induced decoherence.
+However, cavity disorder impacts the cases with higher-order nonlinearities by declining the corresponding entanglement faster.
+Therefore, the advantage of nonlinear atom-cavity coupling is suppressed due to cavity disorders.